-Once everyone is comfortable with how their camera is working, we’ll make the drive to the gallery classroom next to our Cloudland cabin up on Cave Mountain near Boxley.
+Once everyone is comfortable with how their camera is working, we’ll make the drive to our new gallery classroom (located between Jasper and Ponca).
 We’ll have lunch, then spend the rest of the day going through my personal digital darkroom workflow - using your images.
-I’ll be working with Photoshop CC, but you are welcome to bring your own computer and use whatever processing software you like - OR just let me process your image on my computer - either way is fine.
+I’ll be working with the latest version of Photoshop CC, but you are welcome to bring your own computer and use whatever processing software you like - OR just let me process your image on my computer - either way is fine.
 Our goal is to make a beautiful 11 x 14 print from one of your images for you to take home.
 We try to end the workshop by 5pm.

-Lunch, drinks, and an autographed copy of my newest picture book BUFFALO RIVER BEAUTY are included with this workshop.
+Lunch, drinks, and an autographed copy of one of my picture books or guidebooks is included with this workshop.

 Tim Ernst has been a professional wilderness photographer since 1975.
 His credits include: National Geographic, Audubon, Backpacker, Outside, Outdoor Photographer, American Hiker, Natural History, Country, Chevy Outdoors, Country Living, Farm Woman, Travel South, Walking, American Forestry, and Arkansas Times magazines, Sierra Club Calendars, National Park Service and U.S. Forest Service maps and brochures, Readers Digest Books, The New York Times, and dozens of other national, regional and local publications.
-Fourteen collections of his wilderness images have been published as coffee table picture books - Buffalo River Beauty, Arkansas Landscapes II, Arkansas Portfolio III, Arkansas Autumn, Arkansas Wildlife, Arkansas Landscapes, Arkansas Waterfalls: Scenic Icons of The Natural State, Buffalo River Dreams, Arkansas Portfolio II, Arkansas Wilderness, Arkansas Spring, Arkansas Portfolio, Wilderness Reflections, and Buffalo River Wilderness.
-He has been shooting digital for many years using several different camera systems including Phase One medium format, Nikon, Canon and Sony digital SLR 35mm, also Minolta, Canon, and Olympus point-and-shoot cameras.
-Tim has attended specialized digital printing and Photoshop training at the Epson Academy and other seminars, and with master digital printers Charles Cramer and Bill Atkinson, with Photoshop guru Seth Resnick, and other nature photographer legends like George Lepp, John Shaw, Jim Zuckerman, Carlin Tapp, and David Muench.
+Nineteen collections of his wilderness images have been published as coffee table picture books - Arkansas Splendor, Arkansas Beauty, Arkansas: In My Own Backyard, A Rare Quality Of Light, Arkansas Nightscapes, Buffalo River Beauty, Arkansas Landscapes II, Arkansas Portfolio III, Arkansas Autumn, Arkansas Wildlife, Arkansas Landscapes, Arkansas Waterfalls: Scenic Icons of The Natural State, Buffalo River Dreams, Arkansas Portfolio II, Arkansas Wilderness, Arkansas Spring, Arkansas Portfolio, Wilderness Reflections, and Buffalo River Wilderness.
+He has been shooting digital for many years using several different camera systems including Pentax, Leaf, and Phase One medium format, Nikon, Canon and Sony digital SLR 35mm, also Minolta, Canon, and Olympus point-and-shoot cameras.
+Tim has attended specialized digital printing and Photoshop training at the Epson Academy and other seminars, and with master digital printers Charles Cramer and Bill Atkinson, with Photoshop guru Seth Resnick, and other nature photographer legends like Boyd Norton (early career mentor), David Muench (greatist color landscape photographer on the planet), George Lepp, John Shaw, Jim Zuckerman, Carlin Tapp, and Harold Ross; also studies with nighttime photo wizards Brad Goldpaint and Ron Risman.
 You will leave these intense workshops a tired but happy camper!

-DEPOSIT AND REFUND POLICY A non-refundable $100 deposit will reserve you a spot in one of the above workshops.
-The balance of your workshop fee is due 60 days before the start of your workshop (if we don't get your balance in time your spot may be given to someone else and you will lose your deposit).
-If you have paid the full amount of the workshop and have to cancel, the full amount less the $100 non-refundable deposit is refundable up to 60 days before the start of the workshop.
-If you have to cancel after this time, your fee may be applied to a future workshop or it may be refunded if we fill your space (less the $100 non-refundable deposit) - if we can't fill your space, your workshop fee is not refundable.
-The $100 deposit is non-refundable if you cancel (even if your spot is filled), but may be transferred to another workshop (if your spot is filled).
+DEPOSIT AND REFUND POLICY A non-refundable $50 deposit will reserve you a spot in one of the above workshops.
+The balance of your workshop fee is due 30 days before the start of your workshop (if we don't get your balance in time your spot may be given to someone else and you will lose your deposit).
+If you have paid the full amount of the workshop and have to cancel, the full amount less the $50 non-refundable deposit is refundable up to 30 days before the start of the workshop.
+If you have to cancel after this time, your fee may be applied to a future workshop ONLY if we fill your space (less the $50 non-refundable deposit) - if we can't fill your space, your workshop fee is not refundable (travel insurance would then kick in if you have it).

 E-mail FIRST for space available, and more information, or call 870-861-5536